skeswa/denim/README.md

 The only _tangible_ differences between one language and another are the ecosystems and platforms that they can unlock for you.
 Go gets you into the cloud and terminal ecosystems, while JS/TS gets you into the browser and to the edge.
-Swift and Kotlin get you onto phones, and with C# you can ship on an Xbox.
+Swift and Java get you onto phones, and with C# you can ship on an Xbox.

 And it got me thinking: **if the languages we use to write our apps are this similar, why on earth are we writing the same logic over and over again?** Why